Wells-Riley model: Application to COVID-19

-Although originally developed for other diseases such as tuberculosis, Wells-Riley has been applied to try and understand (the still poorly understood) transmission of COVID-19, notably for a superspreading event in a chorale rehearsal in Skagit Valley (USA).
+Although originally developed for other diseases such as tuberculosis, Wells-Riley has been applied to try and understand transmission of COVID-19, notably for a superspreading event in a chorale rehearsal in Skagit Valley (USA).

 The Wells-Riley model is implemented as an interactive Google Sheets spreadsheet, and interactive apps showing estimates of the probability of infection.
 Even for the simple Wells-Riley model, the infection probability, $P_i$, depends on seven parameters.
 The probability of becoming infected is predicted to increase with how infectious the person is ($r_{DOUT}$ - which may peak around the time of the onset of symptoms and is likely to vary hugely from one infectious person to another, how rapidly they are breathing (which for example will increase with exercise), the length of the time they are in the room, as well as the lifetime of the virus in the room air.

 This lifetime can be reduced by both ventilation and by removing the virus by filtration.
 Large rooms also dilute the infectious agent and so reduce risk - although this assumes that the air is well mixed - a highly approximate assumption.
 A study of a COVID-19 transmission event in a restaurant in Guangzhou, went beyond this well-mixed approximation, to show that a group of three tables shared air with each other, to a greater extent than with the remainder of the (poorly ventilated) restaurant.
 One infected person on one of these tables (a few metres apart) infected people on the other two tables.

 The COVID-19 pandemic has led to work on improving the Wells-Riley model to account for factors such as the virus being in droplets of varying size which have varying lifetimes, and an improved model also has an interactive app.